-This webinar considers a new class of targeted, liposomal-gadolinium MRI contrast agents that do not cross the placental barrier for preclinical studies of placental vascular architecture and placental accreta, or invasive placentation.
+This webinar considered a new class of targeted, liposomal-gadolinium MRI contrast agents that do not cross the placental barrier for preclinical studies of placental vascular architecture and placental accreta, or invasive placentation.
 These studies are conducted on a 1T permanent magnet MRI instrument which has high sensitivity for this gadolinium-based contrast agent.

 Contrast‐enhanced magnetic resonance imaging (CE‐MRI) is a dynamic technique for imaging vasculature.
 However, currently available agents have small windows for image acquisition due to their rapid elimination from blood.
 Work from the Translational Imaging Group (TIGr) has led to the development of a new class of liposomal-gadolinium contrast agents with long circulating properties that make them an ideal tool for blood pool imaging at field strengths of 1T.
 TIGr has published multiple studies on the utilization of this agent for applications in imaging of cancer, neurodegenerative diseases, and placental disorders.

-In this webinar, Dr. Badachhape will discuss two placental studies using this agent: 1) characterization of placental vasculature through estimation of placental fractional blood volume (FBV) and 2) visualization of the retroplacental clear space, a junctional zone between the placenta and endometrium, to improve early diagnosis of placental accreta, or invasive placentation.
+In this webinar, Dr. Badachhape discussed two placental studies using this agent: 1) characterization of placental vasculature through estimation of placental fractional blood volume (FBV) and 2) visualization of the retroplacental clear space, a junctional zone between the placenta and endometrium, to improve early diagnosis of placental accreta, or invasive placentation.
 Of crucial importance to these studies is the fact that this novel agent does not permeate the placental barrier in rodents and thus spares the fetus from gadolinium exposure.